 - Attendance & Drop Policy: Since this course is a virtual classroom, attendance will be taken based on coursework submission (i.e., discussions, exams, written assignments, LearnSmart).
-A student who fails to submit any 5 items during the semester may be dropped with a grade of 'X' or 'F' for the course. - Technology Policy: Blackboard is the learning management system used to deliver this course (http://southplainscollege.blackboard.com) in conjunction with McGraw-Hill Connect (accessed via Blackboard).
-It is essential that you have reliable access to the Internet, appropriate devices/software, and a working knowledge of Blackboard and Connect.
+A student who fails to submit any 5 items during the semester may be dropped with a grade of 'X' or 'F' for the course. - Technology Policy: Blackboard is the learning management system used to deliver this course (http://southplainscollege.blackboard.com).
+It is essential that you have reliable access to the Internet, appropriate devices/software, and a working knowledge of Blackboard.
 You should always have a backup plan in place should you encounter computer problems.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
 More information on online courses is available at southplainscollege.blackboard.com by accessing the On Demand Help & Learning Center.
 Should you encounter technical difficulties contact the instructor immediately as well as the SPC technical support at blackboard@southplainscollege.edu or call (806) 894-9611, ext.
 2180.
 Be sure to include your full name, course number, section number and a number where you can be reached when contacting technical support.
-For support using Connect you can go to http://mpss.mhhe.com/ .
-Not knowing how something works or having personal computer difficulties will not suffice as an excuse for missed deadlines.
+Not knowing how something works or having personal computer or Internet difficulties will not suffice as an excuse for missed deadlines.